2001ipsita/Cydonia-MSEngage-PS1/README.md

 replace the **package name** by **Django**, **opencv-contrib-python**, **numpy** .

+Also, make sure you are using python version 3.10 or onwards.

 **Step4:**
 ---
 make a folder named **faceRecognition_data** in the project directory and inside that make a folder named **training_dataset**